 It is built on 30 ECTS and takes place every Spring semester in Fribourg, Switzerland.

 Diploma in Financial Management

 Début de la formation

 Please contact our International Office for more information

 Modules and course structure

-Financial markets and derivatives (5 ECTS)
+Financial Valuation and Investment Strategy (5 ECTS)

 This course will provide students with the necessary tools to formulate an investment strategy, to determine an investment approach and to evaluate the different possibilities of implementing the investments.
 Before addressing these important questions, the class will first review the main risk characteristic of traditional individual investments like bonds and equities.
 The orientation of this course aims to be resolutely practical.
 About 50% will be dedicated to practical exercises, realized by means of Excel.

-Risk management (2.5 ECTS)
+Risk Management (2.5 ECTS)